 - a.
 As each of you know, the CBHA owns the Waterfront strip, which is the property located between the lake and the lots/homes in Cranberry Bay and Maple Bay.
-Lot owners in these subdivisions have an easement (a right) to use the strip "to pass on foot" over it.
-In sum, the strip is private property owned by the CBHA and you have the right as a lot owner to walk on it and to use it in accordance with CBHA rules.
-As an owner of the strip, CBHA oversees its use with the goal of keeping it open for you to walk on and have access to docks.
+Lot owners in these subdivisions have an easement (a right) to use the strip.
+In sum, the strip is private property owned by the CBHA and you have the right as a lot owner to use it in accordance with CBHA rules.
+As an owner of the strip, CBHA oversees its use with the goal of keeping it open for you to have access to docks.
 Therefore, your use of the strip should be respectful of others' use of the strip.
 You do not have exclusive use of the strip at any point or location on the strip. - b.
 CBHA also owns access areas (easements; ingress, egress) connected to the Waterfront strip.